sudhakavin/100DaysOfCoding/README.md

 12. [Given a three-digit number.
 Find the sum of its digits.](Day12.md)
 13. [Given an integer, print "odd" if it's odd and print "even" otherwise.](Day13.md)
 14. [Given three integers, print the least of them.](Day14.md)
+15. [Given the year number.
+You need to check if this year is a leap year.
+If it is, print LEAP, otherwise print COMMON.
+The rules in Gregorian calendar are as follows: a year is a leap year if its number is exactly divisible by 4 and is not exactly divisible by 100 a year is always a leap year if its number is exactly divisible by 400 Warning.
+The words LEAP and COMMON should be printed all caps.](Day15.md)